When coming to Turkey, most of my American clients and friends ask me if they can drive in Turkey with their US Driving License.

 Please drive carefully and slowly when nearing these checkpoints.
 Follow the lead of the police on these points.

-The World Economic Forum 2017 report states that Turkish road quality is the same as the United Kingdom and better than South Africa.
+According to the World Economic Forum 2019 data, Turkish road quality is better than Italy, Greece, Australia, and South Africa.

 Most roads between and around major hubs are in excellent condition, but you should be careful on some rural roads that are frequently used.